How we can prevent and end homelessness in Seattle and King County

 The first step in implementing these strategies was creating an entity for crisis response: the Regional Homelessness Authority, which was approved by the King County and Seattle City Councils in December 2019.

-- It pushes solutions for those unequally impacted by homelessness, such as people with disabilities, LGBTQIA+ community members, Black, and Indigenous families.
+- It pushes solutions for those unequally impacted by homelessness, such as people with disabilities and Black, Indigenous, and LGBTQIA+ community members.

 Frequently asked questions about homelessness in King County